kirbynuggets/llm_scheduler/README.md

 - REST API for production deployment
 - Real hardware power meters

+## Acknowledgments

+This project was completed as part of a B.Tech dissertation at Indian Institute of Information Technology Guwahati under the guidance of Dr. Nilotpal Chakraborty.
+Special thanks to Dr. Mayank Jha (HP Labs) for early conceptual discussions.
+The work builds upon methodologies from recent systems research in energy-aware computing and sustainable AI deployment.

 ## License

 This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.